voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   **job_assignees** (*None*): a list of usernames to assign jobs
 -   **job_reviewers** (*None*): a list of usernames to assign job reviews
 -   **project_name** (*None*): an optional project name to which to upload the created CVAT task.
-If a project with this name is found, it will be used, otherwise a new project with this name is created.
+If a project with this name exists, it will be used, otherwise a new project is created.
 By default, no project is used
--   **project_id** (*None*): an optional integer id of an existing CVAT project to which to upload the annotation tasks.
+-   **project_id** (*None*): an optional ID of an existing CVAT project to which to upload the annotation tasks.
 By default, no project is used

 .. _cvat-label-schema: